Finnish Ministry of Economic Affairs and Employment: Employment Service

 If you become unemployed you should immediately register as an unemployed job seeker and start an official job search.
 You can then apply for unemployment security from Kela or your unemployment fund.
 As a job seeker, you receive close support from TE Offices from the beginning of your job search.

-The conditions for receiving Basic Unemployment Allowance are that you have been employed for at least 6 months during the two years preceding unemployment, are 17-64 years of age, seeking a full-time job, and registered as a jobseeker.
-The waiting period, during which unemployment benefit is not paid, only begins after your have registered your job search.
+Briefly, conditions for receiving Basic Unemployment Allowance are that you have been employed for at least 6 months during the two years preceding unemployment, are 17-64 years of age, fit for work, seeking a full-time job, and registered as a jobseeker.
+The waiting period, during which unemployment benefit is not paid only begins after your have registered your job search.

 Entrepreneurs: A self-employed person must completely terminate their business operations to receive earnings-related allowances or other unemployment benefits!
 However if you are unemployed and already receiving benefits, you can undertake self-employment and continue receiving unemployment benefits which will be adjusted in line with any income you receive from self-employment.

 You can easily register as an unemployed job seeker in the E-services of TE services.
 Online banking codes or a personal identity card with a chip are required to access the system.